FREQUENTLY ASKED QUESTIONS

 - Boston (Charlestown & East Boston)

-WHAT IS THE MISSION OF THE MYSTIC RIVER WATERSHED ASSOCIATION (MyRWA)?
+WHAT IS THE MISSION OF THE MYSTIC RIVER WATERSHED ASSOCIATION?

 WHAT ENVIRONMENTAL ISSUES THREATEN THE MYSTIC RIVER WATERSHED?

 The Mystic River Watershed is one of the most urban and densely populated watersheds in the Commonwealth.
-It has three Superfund sites within its borders, and is home to various Environmental Justice communities.
-The Mystic has a history of industry along it's banks - evidence of which continue to linger.
+It has three Superfund sites - areas of hazardous waste - within its borders, and is home to various Environmental Justice communities.
+The Mystic has a history of industry along it's banks - evidence of which continues to linger.

 - Poor water quality from stormwater runoff and sewage contamination along Alewife Brook